Power (statistics): Description

 Illustration of the power of a statistical test, for a two sided test, through the probability distribution of the test statistic under the null and alternative hypothesis. α is shown as the blue area, the probability of rejection under null, while the red area shows power, 1 − β, the probability of correctly rejecting under the alternative.

+Note that strictly speaking, a second critical value and corresponding area of rejection under the null exists to the left of the graph, corresponding to cases where the statistic is estimated on the wrong side of the null despite the alternative being true.
+This is ignored in default implementations of power analyses, as this probability is typically very small, and corresponds to an undesirable Type S error, not a useful finding.

 Suppose we are conducting a hypothesis test.
 We define two hypotheses $H_0$ the null hypothesis, and $H_1$ the alternative hypothesis.
 If we design the test such that α is the significance level (α being the probability of rejecting $H_0$ when $H_0$ is in fact true) then the power of the test is 1 − β where β is the probability of failing to reject $H_0$ when the alternative $H_1$ is true.